-The MPO Board adopted FDOT's "Vision Zero" target (goal of no fatalities or serious injuries..."one fatality is one too many") for all five of the Safety Performance Measures at the December 15, 2022 Board Meeting.
-The MPO was required to accept FDOT's adopted targets or develop its own targets on or before February 27, 2023 to remain in compliance with FHWA for use of federal funding.
-The flattened rolling average data for years 2017-2021 was presented for both Charlotte County and Statewide.
+The MPO Board adopted FDOT's "Vision Zero" target (with a goal of no fatalities or injuries in keeping with the "one fatality is one too many" concept) for all five of the Safety Performance Measures at the December 15, 2022 Board Meeting.
+The MPO was required to accept FDOT's adopted targets or develop its own targets on or before February 27, 2023 to remain in compliance with FHWA requirements for use of federal funding.